 FX Forwards can be an extremely useful tool for businesses looking to hedge their FX exposure.
 In previous articles, we have walked through the benefits of employing in FX forwards in such a capacity.
 However, there is often some confusion, main among business encountering FX forwards for the first time, as to what these contracts are and how they are prices.

-What is FX Forwards?
+What are FX Forwards?

 Put simply, FX Forwards are contracts which establish an agreement to exchange a specified amount of currency at a pre-determined future date.
 In terms of the functionality of these contracts; the exchange rate for the transaction is agreed at the time the contract is entered (known as the “trade date” with the settlement date taking place a few days later.
 The time which elapses between the trade date and settlement date is referred to as the “settlement convention”.
 There is also a further settlement convention which elapses after the maturity date of the contract, allowing for the exchange of currencies to take place.

 How does an FX Forward transaction differ from a Spot market transaction?

 The main difference is that the spot market transaction operates with immediate delivery.
 However, an FX Forward transaction agrees on delivery at a future date and as such carries different pricing to the spot market.
 The difference in pricing is due to the relevant interest rate on the transaction.

 There is a common misconception among those first encountering these contracts that FX Forwards denotes the price at which a currency pair is expected to be trading in the future.
 However, this is not the case.
 FX Forwards are merely a function of the relevant interest rates and the duration of the contract and in no way reflect any expectations of where the price is headed.